nashidau/forte/README.md

 get the value.

 Each Feeb should have a short description or tag indicating where it came from.

+## Forte

+Each forte has a list of feebs.

+Additionally there are attrs (short for attributes).
+Attrs may optionally have a value (an attr with no value is the same as an attr with the value 'true').

 ## D20 Examples